Discover LMS eLearning Standards

 Suppose your company has created a great training course for the sales reps.
 It covers all the important stuff: how to study the market, how to address the questions of a potential customer, how to arrange a great meeting, and deliver a solid presentation.
 You upload the course to your LMS and everything is fine.

 Ten years pass.
 The course is still relevant, as people are still selling to people and your techniques work.
 But the LMS is now outdated, you want a new and better system with all the cool new features.
-So you find a great new system (or develop a custom eLearning platform), purchase it, and now it’s time to upload your learning materials.
+So you find a great new system (or develop a custom educational software), purchase it, and now it’s time to upload your learning materials.

 If the educational material is compatible with one of the standards, moving information is as easy as attaching a file to an email.
 Otherwise, you might have to pay extra to convert your courses into a fitting format.